 Since 1971, Earlham has been at the forefront of training and developing outdoor leaders and educators with a unique, liberal arts approach to outdoor and experiential education.
 The Outdoor Education Integrated Pathway is designed to prepare students for a leadership role in the professional field of outdoor education.

 The Midwest Outdoor Leadership Conference (MWOLC) is a student-run outdoor leadership conference that occurs each year, hosted by various colleges and universities throughout the Midwest.
 The weekend consists of workshops, networking opportunities, a Q&A panel, and a keynote address, as well as many fun activities.
 This conference is an opportunity for undergraduate students interested in the field of outdoor recreation and education to unite and learn from each other, developing their leadership and technical skills, while making connections with others that may influence their future careers or hobbies.

 Earlham hosts Wilderness First Responder (WFR) training during the first 10 days of May Term (13-21 May, 2019).
 The course is taught by Stonehearth Open Learning Opportunities (SOLO), a globally recognized wilderness medicine school.
-New participants can receive their WFR certification and past participants can re-certify during the 2 day Wilderness First Aid (WFA) course, offered 13-14 May, 2019.
+New participants can receive their WFR certification and past participants can re-certify during the 2 day Wilderness First Aid (WFA) course.
+Dates TBD.

 Earlham's long-standing pre-orientation program is the ideal way to start the Earlham College experience.
 Incoming First Year students have the opportunity to go road-tripping "out west" to go backpacking for 11 days in the Uinta Mountains of Utah.
 Forming lifelong friendships, gaining leadership training, and receiving an introduction to Earlham's integrated curriculum opportunities (3 academic credits awarded) are just some of the benefits of this unique experience.
 For many students, August Wilderness starts off a rewarding relationship with Outdoor Education program.

 Summer Wilderness Program